iszczesniak/cpp/references/index.md

 # Introduction

+There are the most important facts about references:

-* Reference is an alias (a name) of some data (a variable, a temporary).
+* Reference is an alias (a name) for some data (a variable, an object, a temporary).

-* The syntax of a reference is that of a variable, with object member selection syntax (i.e., `object.member`).
+* When using a reference to an object, we use the object-member selection syntax (i.e., `object.member`), and not the object-member selection through pointer syntax (i.e., `pointer->member`).

 * A reference must be initialized, and so there are no null references like there can be null pointers.

-* Unlike a pointer, a reference cannot be changed to be an alias of some other data.
+* Unlike a pointer, a reference cannot be changed to be an alias for some other data.

 * A reference can be a member of `std::pair` and `std::tuple`, but not of a container or an array.

-* The main use of references:
+The main use of references:

 * passing an argument to a function by reference,

 * returning a result from a function by reference,

 * referencing data in an object member field.

+We say that a reference *binds to* data, which means something like *points to*, though points to is used when talking about pointers.

 C++ references are like no references of other languages, because at run-time they might not exists (that can be optimized out at the compile-time).